aurelpow/yelp-batch-pipeline/src/main/scala/com/yelpbatch/gold/factreviewtip/README.md

 **Interpretation**:
 - For business `JzQsy7...` on `2020-01-31` (daily, granularity=0),
 each row represents a specific metric (e.g., review count, average stars, tip count) for that business and day.
-- The `measure_id` column identifies the metric, and the `value` column gives its value.
+- The `measure` column identifies the metric, and the `units` column gives its value.
-- This long format allows flexible aggregation and analysis across businesses and time periods.
+- This narrow format (stacked/long format) allows flexible aggregation and analysis across businesses and time periods without schema changes.

 ---